 Fasenra (benralizumab) is a monoclonal antibody indicated for individuals aged 12 years and older with severe eosinophilic asthma.
 Fasenra is indicated for use as an add-on maintenance treatment.
 Fasenra is administered as a subcutaneous (under the skin) injection.
 Individuals taking Fasenra should be monitored for signs of hypersensitivity (allergic) reactions, such as rash or difficulty breathing.
-Individuals taking Fasenra, who are also taking corticosteroids, should not discontinue or reduce of the dose of their corticosteroids without the prior approval of their healthcare provider.
+Individuals taking Fasenra, who are also taking corticosteroids, should not discontinue or reduce the dose of their corticosteroids without the prior approval of their healthcare provider.

 What are the ingredients in Fasenra?